IBMStreams/streamsx.testing/python/SETUP.md

 ### Overview
 Tests are run using the Streaming Anaytics service on IBM's Cloud platform.
 No local install of IBM Streams is required.

-_Note: use of the service for testing will contribute to service usage for billing purposes._
+_Note: use of the service for testing will contribute to usage for billing purposes._

 ### Setup